 You waken to the sound of new snow drifting onto the top of your tent or cabin, landing light as a feather one snowflake at a time.
 The world is hushed and the air snaps with cold but you are warm and cozy in your snowy cocoon.
 You wonder to yourself why you haven’t tried winter camping before, because it’s awesome.

-This year we need to embrace the outdoors as much as we can and we live in the best part of Ontario to do so.
+We live in the best part of Ontario to experience this magical and vastly underrated camping experience.
 Explore the forest in winter and launch yourself into the frosty and magical world of winter camping in Ontario’s Highlands.

 Where to Camp in Winter